IronPixel241/GraphiQ/README.md

 # GraphiQ

-A powerful, web-based Figma clone for seamless UI/UX design.
+A powerful, web-based designing software for seamless UI/UX design.
 GraphiQ allows designers to create, prototype, and collaborate effortlessly with an intuitive interface and a feature-rich environment.

 ## 🚀 Features
 - **Vector-Based Design** – Create stunning designs with precise vector tools.